 - Make sure it’s tightly fastened onto the keel cable tube.
 Even if it has small cracks, they won’t sink your boat.
 But if the hose comes off from loose clamps, you won’t be able to bail fast enough to keep up with the inflow.
 That assumes you’re even onboard when it happens.
 If it happens while you’re ashore, well, that would be tragic.

-- Inspect it the entire hose closely.
+- Inspect the entire hose closely.
 Do you see pattern developing here?
 You got it.
 While you’re looking at everything else discussed so far, get your eyes down there or remove the hose and inspect it thoroughly.
 Bend it to expose cracks in the making, before they’re a problem.

 - Also inspect the hose clamps.
 They should be tight, rust-free, the threads not deformed, and a pair.
 Two clamps make a larger sealing surface and add redundancy in case one loosens or fails.
 Use high quality stainless steel clamps, not cheaper, auto quality steel clamps.
 Your boat’s life depends on them.